India inflicted heavy casualties on Chinese Army, Rajnath says in Parliament

 China’s Wolf Warrior policy plays out, but what really is troubling the nation

 There was a face-off in Galwan Valley on June 15, in which the Indian forces inflicted heavy casualties on the Chinese forces, Rajnath Singh also said.
-The indian forces will forcefully counter all Chinese aggressive actions along the border.
+The Indian forces will forcefully counter all Chinese aggressive actions along the border.
 Since April we have seen an increase in troops and weapon deployment along the LAC in Ladakh, Singh said.

 Let no one have any doubt about our capabilities.
 We want peace and will continue to talk to China.
 Both sides should respect the Line of Actual Control Singh also said.
 All mutual agreements must be respected, he also said.

 China does not accept customary and peripheral alignment of Sino-India border, Singh also said.
-There has been a massive build up by the Chinese along the LAC and this has led to several friction points, the Defence Minister also said.
+There has been a massive build-up by the Chinese along the LAC and this has led to several friction points, the Defence Minister also said.

 Our Armed Forces will successfully thwart all threats and protect the borders.
 We should be proud of our forces, he further said.